When Do You Need a Legal Representative in Argentina?

-We explore company formation requirements in Argentina, and why legal representation is essential to this process.
+We explore company formation requirements in Argentina, and why a legal representative in Argentina, specifically, is essential to this process.

-The appointment of a Legal Representative is necessary for two core process of company incorporation:
+The appointment of a Legal Representative in Argentina is necessary for two core process of company incorporation:

 Article 123 of the General Companies Law (known in Spanish as the Ley General de Sociedades) outlines that any foreign company that intends to be a shareholder or shareholder of an Argentine company must register in the respective Public Registry of Commerce.
-To do so, they must designate a Legal Representative in the country (among other requirements).
+To do so, they must designate a legal representative (among other requirements).

 In this case, the responsibility assumed by the person appointed as the Legal Representative includes carrying out commercial activities of the foreign company in Argentina.
 They’re exposed to relatively low risk, because Article 123 essentially limits their activity to being a shareholder or shareholder of an Argentine company.

-Companies in Argentina may appoint as many Legal Representatives as necessary, but there must be at least one.
+Companies in the region may appoint as many Legal Representatives in Argentina as necessary, but there must be at least one.

-Any individual, local or foreigner, can be appointed as the Legal Representative of a company in Argentina, provided they:
+Any individual, local or foreigner, can be appointed as the company´s legal representative in Argentina, provided they:

 The designation of a company’s legal representation is formalized during the company registration process.